 This disease is usually diagnosed shortly after birth, often while the baby is still in the hospital.

-However, if you have a newborn at home who shows symptoms of this condition, seek immediate emergency medical help or call the local emergency number (such as 911).
+However, if you have a newborn at home who shows symptoms of this condition, seek immediate emergency medical help or call 911 or the local emergency number.

 Parents should watch for symptoms in their baby's first 6 weeks.
 The early stages of this disease can produce symptoms that are hard to spot.

-Group B strep; GBS; Neonatal sepsis; Neonatal sepsis - strep
+Group B strep; GBS; Group B streptococcal bacteremia; Neonatal sepsis - strep

 Lachenauer CS, Wessels MR. Group B streptococcus.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 184.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 211.